 Prescriptive analytics in travel

 Airline companies are often masters of prescriptive analytics.
 This is why there is such a dramatic variance in the cost of air travel.
-AI systems are constantly analyzing variables such as weather, customer demand, time of year, even gasoline prices.
+AI systems are always analyzing variables such as weather, customer demand, time of year, even gasoline prices.
 The resulting data affects ticket prices on a day-by-day basis.

-It’s far more complex than ticket prices being high during the holidays and low during the working months.
+It’s more complex than ticket prices being high during the holidays and low during the working months.
 There is an entire AI-powered economy happening under the hood of most airline organizations.

-How you can utilize prescriptive analytics
+How you can use prescriptive analytics technology

 When it comes to sales enablement and marketing, prescriptive analytics is your best friend.

 Data is the lifeblood of customer behavior.
 The most successful sales teams understand this.
 They embrace prescriptive analysis as a powerful competitive advantage.